How to Get Kids Reading with Book Love!

 Although she is capable of reading on her own, she needs someone to read the first few chapters aloud to her, just to get her into the “good” part of the story.
 I did this for her in 3rd grade and 4th grade and I should probably keep doing it for her.

-But … he prefers to read only at night.
+But … he prefers to read solely at night.
 And I need to read out loud to him.
-When he takes a turn, he rushes through the words, skipping the conjunctions and makes up words when he doesn’t recognize them, in a effort to get to the “good” stuff.
+When he takes a turn, he rushes through the words, skipping the conjunctions, and makes up words when he doesn’t recognize them, in an effort to get to the “good” stuff.
 The plot.
 The action.
 The funny part.

 Parenting Fail #3.
 Speed reading does not actually win the race.